obspy/obspy/misc/docs/source/tutorial/code_snippets/konno_ohmachi_smoothing.rst

 Konno-Ohmachi Smoothing
 =======================

+Obspy includes the
+:func:`~obspy.signal.konnoohmachismoothing.konno_ohmachi_smoothing`
-Obspy includes a smoothing function which follows the approach described by [Konno1998]_.
+function which follows the approach described by [Konno1998]_.
 Unlike most smoothing algorithms, this method applies a smoothing window with constant width in logarithmic space.
 Such an approach can be useful, for example, to reduce noise before fitting a spectral model.

 The following example will apply Konno-Ohmachi smoothing and a Savitzky-Golay filter (included in scipy) and compare the results on a log-log plot.
 Note how